 7 drugs to avoid as you age

-Here’s a look at seven medications on the latest AGS Beers Criteria list of PIMs for the elderly.
+Here’s a closer look at seven medications in the AGS Beers Criteria list of PIMs for the elderly.

 Growth hormones